Thesis - Chapter 01 (Introduction)

 2. To ensure that all the Notes on Identity that I have actually produced are referenced somewhere, either “as utilised” or “as ignored”, in this Thesis.

-• This Note19 provides controls on how this process is going.
-In particular this Table20 lists which Notes are referenced in the Note-lists for which Chapter.
-I’ve tried to make it so that a particular Note is only listed in one Chapter, though this is not always the case; but it may be referenced in many more (as will be clear from this Table21).
+• This Note21 provides controls on how this process is going.
+In particular this Table22 lists which Notes are referenced in the Note-lists for which Chapter.
+I’ve tried to make it so that a particular Note is only listed in one Chapter, though this is not always the case; but it may be referenced in many more (as will be clear from this Table23).

-1. Unless kept in check, this chapter could cover more ground than any number of PhD Theses.
-Its purpose is to prepare the ground – and clear the way – for detailed investigation of the dispute between Animalism and the Constitution View, as well as to demonstrate that I do – at least to some degree – understand more of the wider question than that pursued in detail later.
+1. This chapter could cover more ground than any number of PhD Theses.
+Its purpose is simply to prepare the ground – and clear the way – for detailed investigation of the dispute between Animalism25 and the Constitution View26, as well as to demonstrate that I do – at least to some degree – understand more of the wider question than that in the narrower focus pursued in detail later.

-2. There are many fine introductory books – and General Surveys23 – on the topic of Personal Identity, and I don’t intend to compete with them here.
+2. There are many fine introductory books – and General Surveys27 – on the topic of Personal Identity, and I don’t intend to compete with them here.
 What I want to do is situate what I want to say in its historical context.
-I don’t intend to supply this section with a detailed scholarly apparatus.
+I haven’t supplied this section with a detailed scholarly apparatus.

-3. Of course, the modern discussion of Personal Identity has been a series of footnotes to Locke24, so it’s important to demonstrate an understanding of just what Locke thought on the subject, what positive insights he had, and how – in my view – he led us all astray on the subject.
-One positive aspect of his though is to stress that the topic is a Forensic25 one; it has ethical implications and motivations.
+3. Of course, the modern discussion of Personal Identity has been a series of footnotes to Locke28, so it’s important to understand just what Locke thought on the subject, what positive insights he had, and how – in my view – he led us all astray on the subject.
+One positive aspect of his thought is to stress that the topic is a Forensic29 one; it has ethical implications and motivations.

-4. As noted, historically – and indeed presently – the majority of philosophers (and probably most people) hold to some form of Psychological View26 of personal identity.
-So, I need to demonstrate an understanding of what this view – or views – is or are.
-I have a number of Notes on the topic other than the one just cited.
-The one on Psychology27 is something of a general repository, but should aim to describe just what it is that is deemed so important to us that it is (allegedly) constitutive of what we are.
-That on the Psychological Criterion28 is supposed to explain how this criterion of identity is intended to work.
+4. Historically – and indeed presently – the majority of philosophers (and probably most ordinary people) hold to some form of Psychological View30 of personal identity.
+Our Psychology31 is deemed so important to us that it is (allegedly) constitutive of what we are.
+The Psychological Criterion32 is supposed to explain how we persist over time.

-5. We need to analyse Psychological Continuity29 in general, but the backward form falls prey to reduplication objections.
-But, it’s difficult to gainsay the psychological view in the face of experiential Forward Psychological Continuity30.
+5. We need to analyse Psychological Continuity33 in general, but the backward form falls prey to reduplication objections: multiple distinct individuals may consider themselves the psychological continuers of a single individual, but the logic of identity34 denies that this is possible.
+But, it’s difficult to gainsay the psychological view in the face of experiential Forward Psychological Continuity35.
 If it seems to me that I continue to exist during some adventure during which I’m continually conscious, it would be difficult to deny that I do; or so it seems to me.

-6. There’s a major sub-plot of the psychological view to do with Memory31, which – while admitted not to be the only psychological element of importance – has been beset with problems since Locke’s days, having been refined into quasi-memory32 to avoid problems with the logic of identity.
-David Lewis’s Methuselah33 thought-experiment also stresses the memory-criterion.
+6. There’s a major sub-plot of the psychological view to do with Memory36, which – while admitted not to be the only psychological element of importance – has been beset with problems since Locke’s days, having been refined into quasi-memory37 to avoid begging the question.
+David Lewis’s Methuselah38 thought-experiment also stresses the memory-criterion.

-7. Finally, there’s the question of dreamless Sleep34.
+7. Finally, there’s the question of dreamless Sleep39.
 Just what happens to the persistence of the person during this period, in the absence of either the Body or the Organism defining identity?

-8. In this section, I should at least briefly discuss the positions of some of the major philosophers who have held neo-Lockean views (or other views not discussed later in this thesis).
-This would be an endless task, and the ones chosen – Descartes35, Kant36, Leibniz37, David Lewis38, Parfit39 and Wittgenstein40 – are those that happen to have come up.
+8. In this section, I at least briefly discuss the positions of some of the major philosophers who have held neo-Lockean views (or other views not discussed later in this thesis).
+This would be an endless task, and the ones chosen – Descartes40, Leibniz41, Hume42, David Lewis43 and Derek Parfit44 – are those that happen to have come up45.

 Note Hierarchy